|Country Number (63)||1988||THIRD WAVE|

 The series would have been supplied as PAL colour video tapes with English soundtracks, that were later dubbed into Turkish.

-If any episodes aired in the 1970s (per DWM), we have not been able to find any.
+If any episodes did air in the late 1970s (per the Observer and DWM), we have not been able to find any listings.
 Turkish newspapers have been checked for 1977 to 1981, but no direct billings for Doctor Who (or its Turkish equivalents) could be found.

 The series did air on TRT's second channel - Program 2 in 1988; it commenced on Thursday, 9 June 1988, at 7.35pm.